 For Ensembles, Music Major, and Private Lessons for academic credit, students will audition IN PERSON at the beginning of Every Fall Semester.
 Auditions must be completed by the end of the schedule change period.

-Schedule an audition via eAudition FOR THESE ENSEMBLES ONLY: EUSO (Emory University Symphony Orchestra), EWE (Emory Wind Ensemble), and EJE (Emory Jazz Ensemble). *Auditions have ended for this season.
-Thank you to everyone who auditioned!*
+Schedule an audition via eAudition FOR THESE ENSEMBLES ONLY: EUSO (Emory University Symphony Orchestra), EWE (Emory Wind Ensemble), and EJE (Emory Jazz Ensemble).

 See additional audition information below:

 University Symphony Orchestra, Wind Ensemble, & Chamber Music

 Students should prepare two contrasting excerpts: one lyrical in a moderate tempo and one technical in a faster tempo from the standard solo or etude repertoire for your instrument.
 Approximately 4 minutes of music total is appropriate.
 (One selection that contains both of these elements is also acceptable).
 Some scales may be requested and a sight-reading excerpt may be provided.
 Students are evaluated on the basis of tone quality, intonation, rhythmic accuracy, musicianship, expressiveness, and reading ability.

 Percussion-specific audition information can be found here.

 These auditions (excluding jazz) are held in the Schwartz Center.
 Enter via the North Lobby (facing the Goizueta Business School courtyard) to the hallway outside of room 210 - please arrive 10-15 minutes prior to your audition time - to check in and warm up.